awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 You must create one of the following virtual interfaces to begin using your AWS Direct Connect connection\.
 + Private virtual interface: Access an Amazon VPC using private IP addresses\.
 + Public virtual interface: Access AWS services from your on\-premises data center\.
-Allow AWS services, or AWS customers access your public networks over the interface instead of traversing the internet\.
+Allow AWS services, or AWS customers access to your public networks over the interface instead of traversing the internet\.
 + Transit virtual interface: Access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways\.
-You can use transit virtual interfaces with 1/2/5/10 Gbps AWS Direct Connect connections\.
+You can use transit virtual interfaces with 1/2/5/10/100 Gbps AWS Direct Connect connections\.
 For information about Direct Connect gateway configurations, see [Direct Connect gateways](direct-connect-gateways-intro.md)\.

 To connect to other AWS services using IPv6 addresses, check the service documentation to verify that IPv6 addressing is supported\.